Human Growth Hormone (HGH) for “Dummies”

 Weight Management and HGH.
 Growth Hormone induces decomposition of adipose tissue.
-The adipose cell volume will decrease significantly.
+The fat cell volume will decrease significantly.
 Metabolism is increased, which results in the degradation of fat.

 The alterations in body composition are reversed.
 The lean body mass increases, as the adipose tissue decreases.

 This accounts for the fact that there may not always be an overall weight loss because of the increased muscle mass.
-In addition, HGH affects the liver, kidneys, spleen, skin and bone, and is protective against atrophy, by causing re-growth of tissue.
+Also, HGH affects the liver, kidneys, spleen, skin, and bone, and is protective against atrophy, by causing re-growth of tissue.

 HGH for Sale, Buying HGH, Getting HGH.
 Acquiring HGH requires a prescription from a medical doctor.
 Many people who look for an easy route to get Human Growth Hormone look to black market Mexican and Chinese sources.
 These sources are not as potent and may contain harmful substances.

 Some people have gotten infections or died as a result of using black market HGH.
-Do not go the illegal route; the legal route is the best way to go.
+Do not go the illegal route; the legal path is the best way to go.